Chana Bloch: College

-She was co-translator, with Ariel Bloch, of the biblical Song of Songs.
+She was a co-translator, with Ariel Bloch, of the biblical Song of Songs.
 She translated works by modern Hebrew poets including The Selected Poetry of Yehuda Amichai with Stephen Mitchell, and Amichai's Open Closed Open, as well as Hovering at a Low Altitude: The Collected Poetry of Dahlia Ravikovitch with Chana Kronfeld.
 Bloch was also the author of the critical study, Spelling the Word: George Herbert and the Bible.